yiphei/yif-AI/learned_dropout/README.md

 ## Architecture

-At the high-level, the architecture consists of a canonical decoder-only transformer with the new dropout module $LearnedDropout$.
-To encourage more dropout, a dropout ${L_1}$ norm penalty is added to the model loss.
+At the high-level, the architecture consists of a canonical decoder-only transformer with the new dropout module $LearnedDropout$ substituting for $Dropout$. $LearnedDropout$ is more computationally demanding than $Dropout$, so instead of a complete substitution, the model here limited it to the FeedForward blocks, after the last linear pass.

 <div align="center">
   <img src="assets/decoder_diagram_2.svg" alt="sdasd" width="40%">
 </div>

+To encourage more dropout, a dropout ${L_1}$ norm penalty is added to the model loss.

 ### LearnedDropout